rajdor/ExportLoadExamples/README.md

 Specifically it deals with file formats (CSV and gzip) covering delimiters, quotes, escape, special characters and the different methods of Exporting, Loading and in some cases cataloging and data movement.

-The project has attempted to make a consistent file format for all above use case, preserving special characters and enabling a common file format.
+The intention of **was** project was to to make a consistent file format for all above use case, preserving special characters and enabling a common file format.
   * Field delimeter               : |    0x7C  ASCII 124
   * Character columns enclosed by : "    0x22  ASCII 034
   * Escape character              : \    0x5C  ASCII 092